-- Under certain circumstances facilities may include renovations to existing facilities, land or property lease. - Only those fire departments that actually own the land and facility may use Firemen's Insurance and Inspection Fund (1%) money for this use. - A copy of the deed evidencing ownership must accompany the request.
+- Under certain circumstances facilities may include new construction, renovations to existing facilities, land or property lease. - Only those fire departments that actually own the land and facility may use Firemen's Insurance and Inspection Fund (1%) money for this use. - A copy of the land deed and title must accompany the request.